 View of the Cathedral from the Truro River © TAB

-The city's Cathedral, completed in 1910, incorporates part of the older 16th-century parish church and blends well with the surrounding Georgian streets, of which Lemon Street is one of the best-preserved examples in England.
-The Georgian terrace in nearby 'Walsingham Place' is reminiscent of Bath and the old Assembly rooms, located to the North the cathedral, are built of Bath stone and date from 1772.
+The city's Cathedral, completed in 1910, dominates the town and incorporates part of the older 16th-century parish church.
+Its tall spires blend well with the surrounding Georgian streets, of which Lemon Street is one of the best preserved examples in England.
+The Georgian terrace in nearby 'Walsingham Place' is reminiscent of Bath and the old Assembly rooms (located to the North the cathedral) are built of Bath stone and date from 1772.
 The fine stone Coinage Hall, between Boscawen and Prince's Street, was built in 1848, on the site of the original tin assayer's office.

 |Boscawen Street, Truro, Cornwall, TR1 2NE.
 Tel: 01872 274 555|